Artistry in Rhythm

-Artistry in Rhythm is an album by pianist and bandleader Stan Kenton featuring performances recorded in 1946 and originally released on the Capitol label as four 78rpm discs, reissued as a 10 in LP in 1953, and then as a 12 in LP in 1955 with additional tracks.
+Artistry in Rhythm is an album by pianist and bandleader Stan Kenton featuring performances recorded in 1946 and originally released on the Capitol label as four 78 rpm discs, reissued as a 10 in LP in 1953, and then as a 12 in LP in 1955 with additional tracks.

 Reception

 The Allmusic review by Scott Yanow observed: "It's a fine sampling of Stan Kenton's mid-'40s orchestra."